-Performing probabilistic forecasts using your past performance data is one of the most reliable approaches to making future predictions because it takes into account all the components that make your delivery times, including the effort needed to complete your items as well as the waiting time in your system.
+Performing probabilistic forecasts using your past performance data is one of the most reliable approaches towards making future predictions because it takes into account all the components that make your delivery times, including the effort needed to complete your items as well as the waiting time in your system.

 The Realm of Probability Forecasting

 Let’s explore the approach of making reliable future predictions without trimming down your user stories into even pieces.
-The trick is to analyze what has happened in the past and base your prediction on your historical performance data.
+The trick is to analyze what has happened in the past and base your predictions on your historical performance data.

 The dotted vertical lines stretching across the graph are called percentile lines.
 We use percentiles to establish service level agreements and define the probability of different commitment points being met.